-COMPUTER INFRACTIONS
+COMPLITER INFRACTIONS

-Behavior 1 st Violation COMPUTER INFRA 3 rd Violation 4 th Violation General Verbal Verbal warning to Verbal warning to student Altering settings Non-school business activity Food/drink infraction Cheating/ Plagiarism Horsing around Improper care of equipment Verbal warning to student and documentation in Power School Parent notification Suspension from technology access for the remaining class period Verbai warning to student and documentati on in Power School.
+COMPUTER INFRACTIONS Behavior 1 st Violation 2 nd Violation 3 rd Violation 4 th Violation General • Altering settings • Non-school business activity • Food/drink infraction • Cheating/ Plagiarism • Horsing around • Improper care of equipment Verbal warning to student and documentation in Power School Parent notification Suspension from technology access for the remaining class period Verbal warning to student and documentation in Power School.
 Parent notification Suspension from technology access for 3 days Verbal warning to student and documentation in Power School.
 Parent notification Suspension from technology access for 7 days Lunch Detention Verbal warning to student and documentation in Power School.
-Parent notification Suspension from technology access for 30 days and up to the remaining of the school year Lunch Detention ISS Security Inappropriate/ unauthorized access to resources Accessing another's account Attempting to add/destroy, modify, or harm software/hard ware Interfering with network security Verbal warning to student and documentation in Power School Parent notification Suspension from technology access for the remaining class period Verbal warning to student and documentati on in Power School.
+Parent notification Suspension from technology access for 30 days and up to the remaining of the school year Lunch Detention ISS Security Inappropriate/ unauthorized access to resources Accessing another's account Attempting to add/destroy, modify, or harm software/hardw are Interfering with network security Verbal warning to student and documentation in Power School Parent notification Suspension from technology access for the remaining class period Verbal warning to student and documentation in Power School.
 Parent notification Suspension from technology access for 3 days Verbal warning to student and documentation in Power School.
 Parent notification Suspension from technology access for 7 days Lunch Detention Verbal warning to student and documentation in Power School.
-Parent notification Suspension from technology access for 30 days and up to the remaining of the school year Lunch Detention ISS Web Content Cyberbullying Social networking Online harassment Attempting to submit, publish, display, or retrieve any materials that are defamatory, inaccurate, abusive, obscene, profane, racially offensive, pornographic/sexually-orienta ted and/or illegal Verbal warning to student and documentation in Power School Parent notification Suspension from technology access for the remaining class period Cyberbullying Contract and Restorative Practice Plan Depending on pornographic, sexual content or illegal activity could result in ISS/OSS/Monday school or detention Verbal warning to student and documentati on in Power School.
+Parent notification Suspension from technology access for 30 days and up to the remaining of the school year Lunch Detention ISS Web Content • Cyberbullying • Social networking • Online harassment • Attempting to submit, publish, display, or retrieve any materials that are defamatory, inaccurate, abusive, obscene, profane, racially offensive, pornographic/ Verbal warning to student and documentation in Power School Parent notification Suspension from technology access for the remaining class period Cyberbullying Contract and Restorative Practice Plan Verbal warning to student and documentation in Power School.
 Parent notification Suspension from technology access for 3 days Cyberbullying Contract and Restorative Practice Plan Verbal warning to student and documentation in Power School.
 Parent notification Suspension from technology access for 7 days Lunch Detention Cyberbullying Contract and Restorative Practice Plan Police Referal Verbal warning to student and documentation in Power School.
 Parent notification Suspension from technology access for 30 days and up to the remaining of the school year Lunch Detention ISS Cyberbullying Contract and Restorative Practice Plan Police Referal